Welcome To

 Registration for the 2024-25 faith year is now available online for current and new families.
 To register, click Link to 2024-2025 Registration Form below.

-Join us for an evening of reflection and fellowship.
+All are welcome for this evening of insight and fellowship.
 Refreshments will be served!

 As the National Eucharistic Pilgrimage concludes, the St. Katharine Drexel Route will journey 3,300 miles from Indianapolis to Los Angeles, bringing Christ’s presence to communities along the way.